 This is superior to results seen by using a bio stimulant, including natural plant or seaweed extracts.
-MycorrPlus contains micro and macro nutrients needed by the plant, plus mycorrhizal fungi and over 70 strains of aerobic bacteria that help the soil to convert nutrients tied up in the soil into available plant food.
+MycorrPlus contains micro and macro nutrients needed by the plant, stimulates mycorrhizal fungi and over beneficial aerobic bacteria that help the soil to convert nutrients tied up in the soil into available plant food.

 Carbon is needed for soil structuring and water holding.
 As liquid carbon streams into the aggregates via the roots or fungal linkages, it enables the production of glues and gums that hold soil particles together.

 Establishing a good soil structure enables nitrogen-fixing bacteria to function.
 You will rarely see a nitrogen deficient plant in a healthy natural ecosystem.
 Ammonia that is fixed from the air is rapidly converted into an amino acid or incorporated into a humic polymer.
 These organic forms of nitrogen cannot be leached or volatilized.

 With rapid carbon sequestering, the growth rate of plants can quickly increase, with as much as a 25% to 30% increase in yields the first year.
 That is the power of properly functioning soil.

 As Dr. Jones pointed out, if plants can obtain nitrogen, phosphorus and potash easily, they will stop pumping carbon into the soil to support their microbial partners.
 This interruption of the carbon flow to the soil reduces aggregation and the forming of new topsoil.

 Having said this, grain plants like corn or wheat usually need extra nitrogen.